The Latest: India confirms 400K dead, half in past 2 months - KTVZ

 NEW DELHI — India has confirmed 400,000 deaths from COVID-19, half of them in the past two months as the virulent delta variant infected hundreds of thousands daily.

-Still, the grim figure announced Friday is believed to be a fracture of the true total.
+Still, the grim figure announced Friday is believed to be a fraction of the true total.
 It is second only to the United States and Brazil.

 The Health Ministry said 853 people died in the past 24 hours, raising total fatalities to 400,312 since the pandemic began.
 The first known COVID-19 death in India happened on March 12 last year in southern Karnataka state.